The Role of Fiber Lasers in Electric Motors (E-Motors) Production

 Historically the lacquer coating was removed through manual techniques such as wire brushing, which can leave a lot of dust and debris.
 Alternatively, CO2 lasers have been used but these can leave fine residues, which can cause problems if the hairpins are not fully cleaned.

 Our redENERGY G4 pulsed fiber lasers are ideal for the hairpin ablation task, the coating layer can be removed through ablation back to the bare metal.
 This process will leave absolutely no residue behind and will set-up the hairpin ideally for the later welding processes.
+In particular the precision levels of a fiber laser will be extremely valuable.
+The precision ensures absolute alignment of the hairpins to the stator as well as elimination of all defect.
+These defects increase resistance and in doing so would reduce the efficiency overall of the electric motor.

 Hairpin welding of electric motors